iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="IotaDocument+verifyJws"></a>

-### iotaDocument.verifyJws(jws, options, signatureVerifier) ⇒ [<code>Token</code>](#Token)
+### iotaDocument.verifyJws(jws, options, signatureVerifier, detachedPayload) ⇒ [<code>Token</code>](#Token)
 Decodes and verifies the provided JWS according to the passed `options` and `signatureVerifier`.
  If no `signatureVerifier` argument is provided a default verifier will be used that is (only) capable of verifying EdDSA signatures.

-Regardless of which options are passed the following statements always apply:
+Regardless of which options are passed the following conditions must be met in order for a verification attempt to take place.
-- The JWS must have a non-detached payload and encoded according to the JWS compact serialization.
+- The JWS must be encoded according to the JWS compact serialization.
-- The `kid` value in the protected header must be an identifier of a verification method in this DID document, otherwise an error is returned.
+- The `kid` value in the protected header must be an identifier of a verification method in this DID document.

 **Kind**: instance method of [<code>IotaDocument</code>](#IotaDocument)